whoop-t/omni-preview.nvim/README.md

 Lot's of work to do, this is early days.
 - [ ] Mason like UI and registry.
 - [ ] Telescope like picker to support multiple types of previews
+- [ ] More config options for more plugins